abs51295/ossprojects-wiki/Meetup-Features.md

 ## Skill Level
 The portal has some complexity architecture, so we'd like for students who want to participate in this project to be familiar with Python, and SQL.

+## Repo
+This will be a large integrated feature of Portal so will work from Portal repo.
+New enhancement definition coming soon...

 **Development Environment:**
 * Language: Python